-This means you need a face covering over your nose and mouth, that you need to wear for the entirety of any journeys made.
+On public transport, this means you need a face covering over your nose and mouth, that you need to wear for the entirety of any journeys made.
 The new rules apply to everyone except for very young children, or people who have a disability or breathing difficulties.

 You can read more about the new rules here.

 If you don’t have a face covering, it’s easy to make your own.
 You just need to make sure you have enough fabric to cover from the top of your nose to the bottom of your chin.

 Here are a few easy methods to get you started:

 Tie string face mask using an old t-shirt, plus an easy sewing option

 For those with some basic sewing skills, there are lots of tutorials around!

 “Making your own face covering is quick and easy.
 Whether or not you have a sewing machine, if you have a bit of fabric you can whip one up in a few minutes.
 Try to pick a comfortable, breathable fabric that you can wash again and again.
 Reusing old clothes is a great option!”